 Let us discuss the art of sorcery in Warhammer Fantasy Roleplay 1e.
 The aforementioned similarity to AD&D becomes all the more striking the more one peruses this section.
 There are some very interesting differences however.
 Warhammer Fantasy uses a spell point or mana-based system.
 Each spell consumes a set amount of spell points, and wizards … More PrinceofNothingReviews; Warhammer Fantasy Roleplay 1e Pt.
 IV: Sorcery most foul!

-I think I can safely say I have never been more prepared for a review in my life.
-I not only went through the time and effort to read through the two oldschool Dnd adventures the module is based on, I also, as part of my understanding Isle of the Unknown and the strange mind … More PrinceofNothingReviews: The Cursed Chateau (Lotfp); Drowning in the footsteps of Giants
+[Adventure] The Cursed Chateau (2016) James Maliszewski (Lamentations of the Flame Princess) Level 1 – 3 (est.) I think I can safely say I have never been more prepared for a review in my life.
+I not only went through the time and effort to read through the two oldschool Dnd adventures the module is … More PrinceofNothingReviews: The Cursed Chateau (Lotfp); Drowning in the footsteps of Giants

-There is something about Atlantis or the idea of a Hyborean Age that really appeals to me.
-A vast stretch of history both familiar yet utterly strange, in which high adventure may be had and creatures from bygone myth may be confronted.
-So alluring is this apocryphal era that it has even spawned some roleplaying … More PrinceofNothingReviews: Twilight of Atlantis (d20 3pp); An age Undreamed of by Man.
+[Campaign Setting] Twilight of Atlantis (2001) Jim Lai, Jason Donovan & John R. Phythyon Jr. There is something about Atlantis or the idea of a Hyborean Age that really appeals to me.
+A vast stretch of history both familiar yet utterly strange, in which high adventure may be had and creatures from bygone myth may … More PrinceofNothingReviews: Twilight of Atlantis (d20 3pp); An age Undreamed of by Man.

-I have an odd attitude towards the works of Geoffry Mckinney.
-I think they are creative and that there is vision behind them but they tend to be implemented in such a fashion that this vision is difficult to realize in actual play.
-Carcosa had a great premise and fantastic imagery behind it but its rules … More PrinceofNothingReviews: Isle of the Unknown (Lotfp); Creative but frustrating
+[Sandbox] Isle of the Unknown (2011) Geoffry McKinney (Lamentations of the Flame Princess) I have an odd attitude towards the works of Geoffry Mckinney.
+I think they are creative and that there is vision behind them but they tend to be implemented in such a fashion that this vision is difficult to realize in actual … More PrinceofNothingReviews: Isle of the Unknown (Lotfp); Creative but frustrating

-Forgive Us marks the last of a sort of imaginairy trilogy of Lotfp adventures that attempt a serious foray into historical fantasy and are not situated on an Island and were not written by James Raggi.
-This installment is by far the least embedded in history and is therefore the easiest to convert to any … More PrinceofNothingReviews: Forgive Us (Lotfp); OSR WhF
+[Adventure] Forgive Us (2014) Kelvin Green (Lamentations of the Flame Princess) Level 4 Forgive Us marks the last of a sort of imaginairy trilogy of Lotfp adventures that attempt a serious foray into historical fantasy and are not situated on an Island and were not written by James Raggi.
+This installment is by far the … More PrinceofNothingReviews: Forgive Us (Lotfp); OSR WhF

-Oh James Raggi.
+[Adventure] Fuck for Satan (2013) James Raggi IV (Lamentations of the Flame Princess) Levels 1-2 Oh James Raggi.
 You had everyone going there for a second.
 The God that Crawls was nice, had some good ideas and was playable.
 Better then Any Man was a magnificently executed historical weird adventure.
 You were showing signs of improvement.
-Everyone was holding their breath.
-It was only a matter of time before your … More PrinceofNothingReviews: Fuck for Satan (Lotfp); A literal farce
+Everyone … More PrinceofNothingReviews: Fuck for Satan (Lotfp); A literal farce